Skip to Main Content

 Young mother holds daughter while child gets shot from doctor.

-Data suggests most children are afraid of needles.
+It is normal for children to be afraid of needles.
 There are steps you can take to help your child cope with any nervousness they might feel before a needle stick.

 Talking to your child about needle sticks